runtimeverification/algorand-verification/README.md

 - `algorand_model.v`: definition of the Algorand transition system, along with helper functions and facts
 - `safety_helpers.v`: helper functions and lemmas used when proving safety of the transition system
 - `quorums.v`: definitions and hypotheses about quorums of nodes
-- `safety.v`: statement and proof of safety of the transition system
+- `safety.v`: statement and complete formal proof of safety for the transition system
-- `liveness.v`: statement of liveness of the transition system
+- `liveness.v`: statement of liveness for the transition system; note that this file contains *incomplete* (admitted) proofs

 Getting Help
 ------------